The Wilcove Team

 Bethany Bradley (former postdoc): Bethany studied the impact of climate change on invasive plants for the Western USA from 2006-2006.
 She is now at the University of Massachusetts at Amherst.

-David Edwards ("The Great Argus") (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
-He is now at the University of Sheffield.
+David Edwards (former postdoc): David studied patterns of biodiversity in primary once-logged and twice logged forests in Southeast Asia.
+He is at the University of Sheffield.

 Lyndon Estes (former postdoc): Lyndon modeled how climate change is likely to shift maize and wheat cultivation in South Africa, as well the implications of those shifts to biodiversity.
-He is currently in the Department of Civil and Environmental Engineering at Princeton.
+He is at Clark University.

 Xingli Giam (former graduate student): studied the conservation of freshwater biodiversity in Southeast Asia from 2009-2014.
-He is currently at the University of Washington.
+He is at the University of Tennessee-Knoxville.

 Jonathan Green (former postdoc): studied the ecological and socioeconomic issues related to the conservation of shorebirds (e.g. spoon-billed sandpiper) wintering in Southeast Asia during 2012-2014.
-He is currently at the University of Cambridge.
+He is at the University of York.

 Nathan Gregory (former graduate student): Nathan studied how prescribed fire and Massai pastoralism affected bird diversity in the Sayannas of East Africa.
-He is currently at USAID.
+He is at the Irvine Ranch Conservancy.

 Lian Pin Koh (former graduate student): Pin was a graduate student from 2004-2008, studying the impacts of oil-palm agriculture on biodiversity in Southeast Asia.
 He is at the University of Adelaide.

-Dave Marvin (former research assistant): From 2006-2008, Dave created a novel web-mapping system to collect data on the distribution and abundance of invasive plants in the Southeast U.S. He is at the Carnegie Institution for Science.
+Dave Marvin (former research assistant): From 2006-2008, Dave created a novel web-mapping system to collect data on the distribution and abundance of invasive plants in the Southeast U.S. He is at The Nature Conservancy.

 Emily Nicholson (former postdoc): Emily was a postdoc from 2006-2007.
 Working in collaboration with The Nature Conservancy and the Florida Natural Areas Inventory, she developed new quantitative methods for assessing progress in biodiversity conservation.
 She is now at Deakin University.